 - Traditional residence hall students will be required to wipe down the bathroom area after each use.

-- In the event that a WCU employee or affiliated partner needs to access your room, apartment or suite, you must wear a face mask.
+- If a WCU employee or affiliated partner needs to access your room, apartment, or suite, you must wear a face mask during their visit.

-- What is not required of individuals in the same “family unit” while in a room, apartment
+2. What is not required of individuals in the same “family unit” while in a room, apartment and or suite

-- Guest Privileges will be Initially Suspended.
+Guest Privileges will be Initially Suspended.
 After you have completed your move in, to protect the residential community, guests will not be permitted.
-It is our hope to restore guest access at some point in the fall semester, however, that will depend on the spread of the virus in our community.
+It is our hope to restore guest access at some point in the spring semester, however, that will depend on the spread of the virus in our community.
 Ongoing monitoring of the health and safety of the community will occur continually.
-We expect once guest privileges are reinstated, residents should expect strict limitations, which will be communicated at that time.
+We expect that it guest privileges are reinstated, residents should expect strict limitations, which will be communicated at that time.

-West Chester University will support our students and hopes to resume normal campus operations as soon as possible.
 Because of the overriding concern for the health and safety of our community, WCU reserves the right to amend, modify, delete, or add new and additional rules and regulations to the use and care of the facilities in furtherance of those health and safety concerns.
-Such amendments will be emailed to residents and posted within the residential facilities.
+Such updates and amendments will be emailed to residents and posted within the residential facilities.